 AHMP 5741 Graduate Research Supervised independent advanced molecular clinical research in an affiliated laboratory.
 Course culminates in the preparation of an original scientific paper and public presentation of the research project.
-Concurrent enrollment in AHMP 5742.

 AHMP 5742 Clinical Preceptorship Supervised advanced molecular clinical practicum in an affiliated laboratory with emphasis on patient testing, quality assurance, and case studies assessment.
-Concurrent enrollment in AHMP 5741.